The Witches (novel): Plot

-The story is narrated from the perspective of an unnamed seven-year-old English boy, who goes to live with his Norwegian grandmother after his parents are killed in a tragic car accident.
-The boy loves all his grandmother's stories, but he is especially enthralled by the stories about real-life witches who she says are horrific female demons who seek to kill human children.
-She tells him a real witch looks exactly like an ordinary woman, but there are ways of telling whether she is a witch, such as real witches have claws instead of fingernails, which they hide by wearing gloves, and are bald, which they hide by wearing wigs that often make them break out in rashes.
+The story is narrated from the perspective of an unnamed seven-year-old English boy, who goes to live with his Norwegian grandmother after his parents are killed in a car accident.
+The boy loves all his grandmother's stories, but he is especially enthralled by the stories about real-life witches who she says are horrific female demons which seek to kill human children.
+She tells him that a witch looks exactly like an ordinary woman, but there are ways of telling them apart, such as how witches have claws instead of fingernails, which they hide by wearing gloves; are bald, which they hide by wearing wigs that make their scalps break out in rashes; have square-ended feet with no toes, which they hide by wearing small, pointy shoes that cause them discomfort; have eyes with pupils that change colour; have blue spit which they use for ink; and have large nostrils which they use to sniff out children, who, to a witch, smell of dog's droppings.
+The dirtier the child, the less likely a witch can smell them.

-As specified in the parents' will, the narrator and his grandmother return to England, where he was born and had attended school, and where the house he is inheriting is located.
-However, the grandmother warns the boy to be on his guard, since English witches are known to be among the most vicious in the world, notorious for turning children into loathsome creatures so that unsuspecting adults will kill them.
-The grandmother reveals that witches in different countries have different customs and that, while the witches in each country have close affiliations with one another, they are not allowed to communicate with witches from other countries.
+As specified in the parents' will, the narrator and his grandmother return to England, where he had been born and had attended school, and where the house he is inheriting is located.
+The grandmother warns the boy to be on his guard, since English witches are known to be among the most vicious in the world, notorious for turning children into loathsome creatures so unsuspecting adults will kill them.

+The grandmother reveals that witch customs differ by country and while they each have close affiliations with one another in their own nation, they are not allowed to communicate with foreign witches.
 She also tells him about the mysterious Grand High Witch of All the World, the feared and diabolical leader of all of the world's witches, who visits their councils in every country, each year.